ingerjm0/hifi-docs-review/02.explore/01.get-started/02.architecture/docs.md

 | Messages Mixer | Provides communication between scripts running in different programs connected to the domain, which could be Interfaces or Agents. |

->>>>> Sandbox manages all these components—the domain server, five dedicated assignment clients, and as many agent assignments clients as needed.
+>>>>> Sandbox manages all these components on the domain server, five dedicated assignment clients, and as many agent assignments clients as needed.
 However, it is possible to spread the assignment clients over multiple computers, and even to divide each function among a hierarchy of assignment components, which may be on different computers.
 For instance, multiple audio mixers could be used to mix the audio in different geographic regions of the domain.

 ## Global Services